A La Naturaleza

 CD Jewel Case

-The romance of flamenco guitar blended with other world and classical elements to make for an exotic and beautiful album.
+The romance of the Spanish guitar blended with other world and classical elements to make for an exotic and beautiful album.

 Bryon Holley - Drums Rene Camacho - Acoustic Bass Art Hirahara - Piano (2,6) Wayne Peet - Piano (4) Edson Gianesi - Percussion (1,2,4,6) Kiko Cornejo Jr. - Percussion (1,3,7) Joao Junqueria - Vocals Rocio Marron - Violin (8) Fang Fang Xu - Cello (8) Ray Sandoval - Guitar